 Example of signing utility:

-Delegation-only (smart account upgrade) flows
+Delegation-only (smart wallet upgrade) flows

 You do not need to send a dummy or no-op transaction to perform delegation.